top of page

 Seeking Representation

-Navigating my Séliš (Salish) mother’s heritage and my white father’s trailer became more complicated when my father told me, “You’re not Indian enough.”
+Navigating my Séliš (Salish) mother’s heritage and my white father’s world became more complicated when my father told me, “You’re not Indian enough.”
 He erased my heritage with a single sentence.

 When he married a woman who hated Indians, I learned that silence was safety.
 That silence became a prison that took a lifetime to overcome.